 - The Treatment and Operations Building (TOB) is used to receive, store, and treat mixed wastes via thermal desorption, chemical oxidation/reduction, solvent extraction, stabilization, blending, bulking, solidification and microencapsulation.
 Future solvent recycling (RCRA exempt) via a solvent recovery distillation unit is also planned for this area.
-The current PF-II treatment equipment will be replaced with a batch fed PF-II externally heated retort chamber thermal desorption unit, with an ability to reach a higher temperature and vacuum than the current unit.
-The new replacement PF-II unit is anticipated to have a similar 3,000 lbs./day waste processing rate. - The Processing and Storage Building is used to receive, store, and blend hazardous and mixed waste into fuel for use at offsite facilities and to bulk wastes for transfer to offsite treatment and/or disposal facilities. - The Liquid Scintillation Vials (LSV) Processing and Waste Storage Warehouse, in addition to the storage of hazardous and non-hazardous waste, is used to receive, empty, and decontaminate LSVs and other small containers, and to treat hazardous waste debris via chemical and physical extraction (e.g., water washing, liquidphase solvent extraction).

-The Treatment and Operations Building, Processing and Storage Building, and LSV Processing and Waste Storage Warehouse are used to store hazardous and non-hazardous waste.
+The current PF-II treatment system features a batch fed and externally heated retort chamber thermal desorption unit that will be fitted with a carbon adsorber to treat the non-condensable organic and inorganic vapors downstream of the refrigerated condensers and prior to the RTO. - The Processing and Storage Building is used to receive, store, and blend hazardous and mixed waste into fuel for use at offsite facilities and to bulk wastes for transfer to offsite treatment and/or disposal facilities. - The Liquid Scintillation Vials (LSV) Processing and Waste Storage Warehouse, in addition to the storage of hazardous and non-hazardous waste, is used to receive, empty, and decontaminate LSVs and other small containers, and to treat hazardous waste debris via chemical and physical extraction (e.g., water washing, liquidphase solvent extraction). - The Treatment and Operations Building, Processing and Storage Building, and LSV Processing and Waste Storage Warehouse are used to store hazardous and non-hazardous waste.